WebberZone/better-search/README.md

 * **Automatic**: Once activated, Better Search will automatically replace your default WordPress search with more relevant search results
 * **Seamless integration**: Search results are perfectly integrated into your theme without the need for custom search templates
 * **Relevance**: Search results are automatically sorted by relevance.
 You can also turn off relevancy based searching, in which case, results are sorted by date
-* **Control the results**: Fine tune the results by changing the weighting of post title and post content.
-Turn on BOOLEAN search to override the default NATURAL LANGUAGE search of mySQL
+* **Control the results**: Search within title, content, excerpt, meta fields, authors, tags and other taxonomies and comments
 * **Popular searches**: Find out what visitors are searching for on your blog.
 Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
-Widget support for easy integration in your theme
+Widget support for easy integration in your theme as well as a shortcode [[bsearch_heatmap]]
-* **Customisation**: Support for a template file for perfect integration into your blog template.
-Alternatively, just input your own CSS styles in the *Custom Styles* tab in the Settings Page.
+* **Customisation**: Use your own template file for perfect integration into your blog template.
+Input your own CSS styles in the *Custom Styles* tab in the Settings Page.
 Check the FAQ for more information
 * **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
 * **Profanity filter**: Customise the list of stop words that will automatically be filtered out of search queries
 * **Translation ready**: Better Search is translation ready